About Med-Peds at Brown

 Our core mission is to offer an academically-oriented training program that prepares exceptional physicians to provide high quality individual care and improve the health status of populations.
 The program faculty and residents, the categorical departments and the institution strive to:

-Congratulations to Su Aung and Tiffany Yeh who received the 2017 Dean's Excellence in Teaching Award and Sybil Cineas for receiving the inaugural Dean's Diversity Award.
+Congratulations to Janaki Vakharia who was recognized with the 2018 Alpert Medical School's Dean's Excellence in Teaching Award and Sybil Cineas for receiving the inaugural 2017 Dean's Diversity Award.

 Suzanne McLaughlin, MD, MSc